koendv/raspberry-fan/README.md

 ![LTC1695 Fan Controller](doc/1.jpg  "LTC1695 Fan Controller")
 ![LTC1695 Fan Controller](doc/2.jpg  "LTC1695 Fan Controller")

 If you look at the [schematic](doc/schematic.pdf) you'll see the *hat* contains only two ic's: U1, an LTC1695 fan controller, and U2, a 24c32 EEPROM.
 The data in the EEPROM allows Raspbian to identify the hat.
-If you are making this for yourself, you can safely leave the EEPROM away.
+If you are making this for yourself, you can safely leave the EEPROM out.
 That leaves us with the following components:

 Quant.|Item
 ---|--
 1|LTC1695CS5  I2C Fan Speed Controller, SOT-23
 2|KEMET T494B475K020AT Tantalum Capacitor, SMD 20V 4.7uF 1311 10% ESR=1 Ohms
-1|Adafruit Accessories Stacking Header for Raspberry Pi 1|Sunon MF40200V3-1000U-A99 DC Fan 40mm, 5V.
+1|Adafruit Accessories Header for Raspberry Pi
+1|Sunon MF40200V3-1000U-A99 DC Fan 40mm, 5V.

-The fan is 5V DC brushless, 2 wire, **1W max**.
+The fan is 40mm, 5V DC, brushless, 2 wire, **1W max**.
-That's all.
+Adafruit has two GPIO headers for Raspberry, product numbers 1992 (tall) and  2243 (short).
+Choose the one that clears the heatsink of the processor.
 ## Installation
 If you scan the i2c bus, you ought to see the fan controller at address 0x74:
 ```